parimalp/System-Design-on-Zynq-using-SDSoC/lab6.md

 	The top-level function has input and output arrays without the HLS interface of bram directive.
 An ap_memory interface is generated for each of them instead.

 1. Open dct\_1d2.rpt and dct\_2d.rpt files either using the Explorer view or by using a hyperlink at the bottom of the dct.rpt in the information view.
 The report for dct\_2d clearly indicates that most of this design cycles (3668) are spent doing the row and column DCTs.
-Also the dct\_1d2 report indicates that the latency is 209 clock cycles ((24+2)\*8+1) for ZedBoard.
+Also the dct\_1d2 report indicates that the latency is 209 clock cycles ((24+2)\*8+1).

 ## Apply PIPELINE Directive
 ### Create a new solution by copying the previous solution settings.
 Apply the PIPELINE directive to DCT_Inner_Loop, Xpose_Row_Inner_Loop, Xpose_Col_Inner_Loop, RD_Loop_Col, and WR_Loop_Col.
 Generate the solution and analyze the output.